top of page

 My Kids Are Hungry: Vietnamese comfort, made for Southbank weekends

 Born in lockdown and run by Vivien, a London mum-of-three, My Kids Are Hungry serves home-cooked Vietnamese comfort food with an easygoing “family kitchen” vibe.
 The stall grew from sharing recipes online to a full-time spot at Southbank Centre Food Market, and yes, the kids helped choose the menu.
 What to eat?
-Two signatures stand out: chicken & prawn bao — pan-fried, juicy, sesame-topped dumplings — and a crunchy, classic bánh mì.
-Everything at the stall is nut-free, wh
+Two signatures stand out: chicken & prawn bao, pan-fried, juicy, sesame-topped dumplings and a crunchy, classic bánh mì.
+Everything at the stall is nut-free, which m

 NOVA ESEA